aspose-cells/Aspose-Cells-Tutorials/cells/english/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}
 ## [Drawing Objects with Aspose.Cells for .NET](./net/drawing-objects/)
-Learn how to create, customize, and manage charts in .NET applications using Aspose.Cells.
-Explore various chart types with easy, efficient examples.
+Learn how to create, customize, and manage drawing objects—including shapes, pictures, and OLE objects—in .NET applications using Aspose.Cells.
+These tutorials also cover **rotate text inside shape**, **add picture to worksheet**, and other visual enhancements.

 {{< tutorial-card link="./net/drawing-objects/access-and-modify-label-of-ole-object/" title="Modify Ole Object Labels in Excel Using Aspose.Cells" imgSrc="./net/drawing-objects/access-and-modify-label-of-ole-object/images/thumb.png" >}}